mitotic/slidoc/README.md

 process them.
 Version control is easy and sites like [GitHub](https://github.com) can be used to store and share them.

-This README.md provides examples and tests for Slidedown.
+This README.md provides examples and tests for Slidoc.

 Concepts: slides; markdown